 4. Changing careers could help you meet new people

 Being in the same career for many years means you’ll probably have met plenty of people, some of whom you may have formed strong bonds with.
-This is great, but it doesn’t take away the human urge to meet new people with different perspectives on life.
+While this is incredibly positive, it doesn’t take away the human urge to meet new people with different perspectives on life.

 When we make new friends, we often learn new things and get introduced to new experiences, which can open up our world and make life more interesting.
 The thought that there could be plenty of friends out there that we haven’t even met yet is quite exciting!